Home » Diet Preference » Dairy Free » Quinoa + Lentil Bolognese with Spaghetti Squash

 If you haven't discovered spaghetti squash yet, this lentil bolognese is probably one of the best trials.
 Because for those who are a little wary of the sqaushy flavor (like Matt), the sauce masks the flavor every so slightly and the spaghetti squash ends up really just acting as a serving vessel rather than the main focus of the meal.

-On the flip side though, if you already love spaghetti squash (like hello…me!), then there's not much to explain, right?
+On the flip side though, if you already love spaghetti squash (like, hello…me!), then there's not much to explain, right?
 Meaty tomato sauce + spaghetti squash = dinner gold 🙂

 Although my Italian side of the family would (and probably will) be slightly horrified to read that I made a bolognese sauce sans ground meat and red wine, I will say, I'm totally digging it.
 In fact, it really couldn't be more up my alley these days.

-I'm really enjoying turing my meals into meatless adventures and honestly feel like the more beans I'm eating, the better I'm feeling (more on that whole situation later).
+I'm really enjoying turning my meals into meatless adventures and honestly feel like the more beans I'm eating, the better I'm feeling (more on that whole situation later).
 For now, it's all about having simple, easy and affordable meals that we can make in a snap and still enjoy just as much as if there were meat inside.

 Your turn…

-What do you think about trying to make healthier, meatless meals a few days per week?
+What do you think about trying to make meatless meals a few days per week?
 If your family hasn't started doing this, is there something stopping you?
 And if you have, what are your favorite meals?
 I'm always looking for a weeknight meal inspiration, so please share any of your favorite recipes below!

 And don't forget about the tomato test!
 I'm definitely planning to apply these principles across all my canned goods – making sure that if I'm buying canned it's the highest quality possible.